This guide was last updated 3 February 2023

 This is it – the final stretch!

-Once all parties; lender, solicitor, and vendor (i.e., you) are happy with the terms, an exchange and completion date are set.
-Exchange is the first date after which neither the buyer or seller can pull out of the transaction without large financial costs.
+Once all parties; the lender, solicitor, and buyer (i.e., you) are happy with the terms, an exchange and completion date are set.
+Exchange is the first date after which neither the buyer nor seller can pull out of the transaction without large financial costs.
 In other words, the property is yours.

 Last but not least, the completion date is when you actually receive the keys and start moving those boxes!